 Acknowledgement:

-The authors would like to thank the BTIS facility at ACTREC and Dr. Jayaram’s group at SCFBio, IIT Delhi for their help with model refinement and energy minimization.
+The authors would like to thank the BTIS facility at ACTREC (DBT grant BT/PR40181/BTIS/137/15/2021) and Dr. Jayaram’s group at SCFBio, IIT Delhi for their help with model refinement and energy minimization.
 Authors would also like to thank the Indian Institute of Technology, Varanasi for PARAM Shivay- National Supercomputing Mission access provided to PC.

 Author contributions: